-Andrews University has the following postprofessional physical therapy programs to meet your particular career goals.
+At Andrews University, we offer you the following postprofessional physical therapy degrees to meet your particular career goals.
 Postprofessional Physical Therapy Programs are not accredited by CAPTE.

 The transitional Doctor of Physical Therapy (t-DPT) is designed to provide advanced learning for practicing physical therapists.
 The t-DPT student will enhance their skills in medical screening, differential diagnosis, clinical leadership and administration, imaging and laboratory science, therapeutic exercise prescription, education and research.
 This degree transitions the clinician to the academic standard of the entry-level DPT graduate and truly trains the clinician to become a direct access practitioner.

-The transitional DPT is offered in two formats: For licensed physical therapists in the US or Canada as a part-time, blended program with on campus short course format and interactive online learning to minimize time away from home and work!
-For other students, especially the international physical therapist the degree is offered as a full-time on campus program, with the student being eligible for the appropriate student visa to attend.
+For licensed physical therapists in the US or Canada, we offer the degree as a part-time, blended program with an on-campus short course format and interactive online learning to reduce time away from home and work.
+For other international students, we offer the degree as a full-time on-campus program.

 The Doctor of Science in Physical Therapy (DScPT) degree represents the highest clinical specialty doctorate in the world and is an advanced degree for bachelors, masters, and doctoral trained physical therapists.
 It is a unique degree designed to not only train the clinician to be a confident direct access provider and a competent researcher, but will also train the clinician to become a specialist in orthopedic manual therapy.